piotrpolak/pepiscms/README.md

 * **phpCAS/native authentication drivers**

+    *phpCAS authentication driver is disabled by default.*

 ## Installation

 PepisCMS is installed as a composer dependency and then instantiated in the user directory.

-Once composer dependency has been configured and downloaded (see below) there are two ways of bootstrapping PepisCMS instance:
+Once the composer dependency has been configured and downloaded (see below) there are two ways of bootstrapping PepisCMS instance:
 * [attended](#attended-user-installation) (user)
 * [unattended](#unattended-installation) (manual)